AnuragRoque/KYC-Data-Automation-Tool/README.md

 - It maintains a clean and professional layout.
 - It provides clear instructions and contact details in an actionable manner.

-Simply copy and paste this into your `README.md` file.